Cataloguing Hugging Face Models to Software Engineering Activities: Automation and Findings: Discussion

 \subsection{Implications}

 The findings of this study provide a practical foundation for both researchers and practitioners seeking to navigate the rapidly growing landscape of SE PTMs.
+By aligning PTMs with SDLC, our catalogue supports informed selection based on project needs, such as license type or reported evaluation.

-Consider an SE team at a US-based company developing an intelligent code completion tool for Python, integrated into their existing desktop IDE.
+From a practitioner’s perspective, our framework facilitates the responsible selection and reuse of PTMs in software projects.
+Consider an SE team at a US-based company developing a code completion tool for Python, integrated into their existing desktop IDE.
 This team aims to enhance developer productivity through automation while prioritizing environmental sustainability and compliance with open-source licensing policies.

-Our classification supports in identifying and selecting SE PTMs that best align with specific needs, thereby streamlining decision-making processes \cite{ben2025should}.
-Using our catalogue, the team begins by filtering available PTMs for those applicable to software implementation, and they retain only those with explicit support for Python.
-The next filter selects PTMs that report energy consumption during inference, aligning with their sustainable AI practices.
+Our catalogue supports selecting SE PTMs that best align with specific needs, thereby streamlining decision-making processes \cite{ben2025should}.
+As characterized by \cite{zhouunifying}, a combination of semantic and metric-based selection criteria can be set.
+In this case, the team queries the database for PTMs catalogued under software implementation and refines the results to those explicitly supporting Python.
+They then restrict the selection to PTMs that report energy consumption, aligning with their sustainable Artificial Intelligence (AI) practices.
 From this subset, they identify PTMs released under permissive licenses, such as MIT.
 When multiple candidates meet all criteria, the team evaluates them based on quality attributes such as accuracy and benchmark performance.
-Through this process, the team identifies \texttt{ashwinR/CodeExplainer}\cite{huggingfaceAshwinRCodeExplainerHugging} as the most suitable, demostrating how our framework can support decision-making in real-world scenarios.
+Through this process, the team identifies \texttt{ashwinR/CodeExplainer} \cite{huggingfaceAshwinRCodeExplainerHugging} as the most suitable, demonstrating how our framework can support decision-making in real-world scenarios.
 Figure \ref{fig:selection_diagram} depicts this selection process, emphasizing how our approach guides users to find PTMs best suited to their specific context.
 Ultimately, this example highlights the framework’s potential to streamline the adoption of SE PTMs, promoting responsible AI development aligned with broader organizational and societal goals.